pratikvora99/model-free-rl-with-random-features/README.md

 This repo contains project done for course ELL729-Stochastic Control and Reinforcement Learning, taught by Prof. Arpan Chattopadhyay at IIT Delhi.

-[a4paper]{article}

- % Package to use full page
- % Package to tweak paragraph skipping
- % Package for drawing

-%
- }

-{Figure}

 # Introduction